OARS-SAFS/projects-with-github/README.md

 settings in the make-reprex.R example included in this repo.
-This is intended to demonstrate both the ability of `renv` to keep complex dependencies, like particular branches of in development packages, in check, but also the limittions: it won’t make sure you have Rtools installed correctly.
+This is intended to demonstrate both the ability of `renv` to keep complex dependencies, like particular branches of in development packages, in check, but also the limitations: it won’t make sure you have Rtools installed correctly.

 Here are some tips to set up your computer to make-reprex.R